-The application period for the 2020 AARP Community Challenge is open!
+The application period for the 2020 AARP Community Challenge is now closed.

 - Week of July 6: Applicants will be notified of their status this week

-- Mid-August: The selected grantees will be announced to the public — and the project work can begin — on or around this date
+- August 20: The selected grantees will be announced to the public — and the project work can begin

 - December 18: All funded projects must be completed